Left 4 Dead 2: Plot

-Story

 The Sacrifice takes place before the main events of Left 4 Dead 2 and after the events of comic book of the same name.
 At the end of the first game, the original survivors—Bill, Francis, Louis, and Zoey—arrive at the portside town of Rayford in Georgia in order to search for a boat that can take them to the Florida Keys.
 After finding an adequate sailboat, the survivors have to manually start up generators in order to lift a bridge for their boat to pass through.
 One survivor (canonically Bill) sacrifices themself in order to kick-start a generator once it gives out, so that the others may reach safety.
 This is the end of Bill's story in the Left 4 Dead video game series.

 Left 4 Dead 2 opens in Dead Center (set in Savannah, Georgia), where the four survivors find themselves abandoned on a hotel roof by rescue helicopters.
 They decide to head for the local mall, where a second CEDA evacuation point is located.
-After a brief encounter with a gun store owner, Whitaker, the survivors discover that the mall is overrun, with all CEDA agents having become either dead or infected as well.
+After a brief encounter with a gun store owner, Whitaker, the survivors discover that the mall is overrun, with all CEDA agents having become either dead or Infected as well.
 Ellis helps the group use a stock car to break out of the mall and travel towards New Orleans, rumored to be the last standing city in America.

 The Passing takes place between Dead Center and Dark Carnival, and after the events of The Sacrifice campaign.
 The survivors arrive at the bridge in Rayford, where they meet Francis, Louis, and Zoey.
 As they need to cross the bridge to proceed, the Survivors need to find another way across to refill the generator with gas.
 After fighting their way through a wedding reception (complete with a Witch bride), the streets, and a historic under-the-river tour, they meet up again with the original survivors, who help by covering for the group while they fill the generator and lowering the bridge once it's full.